senteriAGENTIC WEB

 Field notes, experiments, and essays on agent-readiness — what AI agents actually do when they reach your site, tested on real pages, reported straight.

-Read the latest →The Dictionary Wanted a Better Door: Field Notes on Moving MCP Out of WordPress
+The Dictionary Wanted a Better Door: Field Notes on Moving MCP Out of WordPress

 Kept Handing Me to a Weaker One… Got Pulled Entirely